vrona/FHE.Chess/docs/model_lifecycle.md

 ### **Quantization**

-Quantized model (clear models are converted into an integer equivalent) trained, validated, tested on non-encrypted data.
+Quantized model (clear models are converted into an integer equivalent) trained, validated, tested on non-encrypted data.<br>

-*   Training, validation and Testing are **identical as Clear except**:
+*   Training, validation and Testing are **identical as Clear except**:<br>

     Training and validation are managed by running [launch_train_quantz.py](../server_cloud/traintest_only/launch_train_quantz.py).<br>

     Testing is managed by running [launch_(test)_compile_fhe.py](../server_cloud/traintest_only/launch_(test)_compile_fhe.py)<br>